vasylneshchadimov/Todo-MERN-React-Native-/README.md

 # Todo

-> For This project was used MERN stask
+> For this project was used MERN stask

 # Run project